 There are 1,225,000 people living in Timor-Leste (formerly known as East Timor).
-Timor-Leste is one of the world's newest nations and the newest in South East Asia with history of colonisation and occupation.
-Timor-Leste became independence in 2002, after it suffered a violent history through decades of struggle for independence from Indonesia.
-As a young nation, Timor-Leste is moving from a post conflict fragile state to quickly transitioning as a developing resilient nation.
+Timor-Leste is one of the world's newest nations and the newest in Southeast Asia with history of colonisation and occupation.
+Timor-Leste became independent in 2002, after it suffered a violent history through decades of struggle for independence from Indonesia.
+As a young nation, Timor-Leste is moving from a post-conflict fragile state to quickly transition as a developing resilient nation.
 Timor-Leste is now focused on building its governance and public service delivery, improving and rebuilding infrastructure, reversing economic hardship and poverty, along with improving education and health.

 What we’re doing in Timor-Leste

 In 2019-2020, VSA volunteers undertook 33 assignments with 20 partner organisations in Timor-Leste, and since 2021 has piloted a local volunteer programme and operated an e-volunteer programme.

 The need to combine economic development with social development continues to drive VSA’s work in Timor Leste and provides a platform to develop strong partnerships and impactful assignments.